If you’ve not already heard of Florence Schechter, she’s on a mission to open the world’s very first Vagina Museum.

 What’s your vision for the museum?

 The dream is to have a space somewhere in London with four permanent galleries.
 Science; this will hold all the health information such as anatomy, menstruation, contraception and of course animal vagina info!
 Culture; this will look at the vagina’s representation in art so will display paintings, music and literature.
 Society; this will cover everything from sexual violence to the vagina’s place in religion.
 The history gallery will essentially be a feminism gallery and will cover the history of repression and how we’ve documented vaginas throughout time and where feminism is at now.
 In addition to these permanent galleries, there will also be a topical temporary gallery that rotates.
 I’d also like an event space and for the museum to have a community outreach programme so we can work on projects with relevant charities.

 I’m aware of how ambitious this is and I’m aware it might take a decade to achieve but I’ve got to have that goal to work towards.
 At the moment this project is entirely volunteer run.
 I’ve got loads of different people helping me.
 Scientists, doctors, charity workers, comedians, lots of incredible women doing things here and there so we’re making those small steps.

 Is it keeping you awake at night?

 Yes!
 There’s masses to do and the plan is hinged on how much funding we get.
 If a mysterious feminist millionaire comes to me and donates a building it would be a different story.
 For now, we’ll be working on growing our fund and we’re holding the pop-up Vagina Museum events to raise money.
-We’re also researching our first traveling exhibit, which will focus on the anatomy and health of the vagina.
-A traveling exhibition is a great way to evaluate and refine exhibits that might become part of the final museum.
+We’re also researching our first travelling exhibit, which will focus on the anatomy and health of the vagina.
+A travelling exhibition is a great way to evaluate and refine exhibits that might become part of the final museum.